purplebugs/alpaca-map-prototype/README.md

 ## First time users only 🪴

+1. Indexes should be created in Elasticsearch.
+Tip: this [elastic-data-tool](https://github.com/purplebugs/elastic-data-tool) was used
-Create a .env file in the root of your project containing the google maps API key
+2. Create an .env file in the root of your project containing the keys

 ```
-GOOGLE_MAPS_API_KEY="YOURSECRETKEYGOESHERE"
+ELASTIC_CLOUD_ID="UPDATE-ME"
+ELASTIC_USERNAME="UPDATE-ME"
+ELASTIC_PASSWORD="UPDATE-ME"
 ```

+3. Create a GOOGLE_MAPS_API_KEY and insert it in all relevant locations in the client side code.
+Tip: search code base for `maps.googleapis.com/maps/api/js?key`

 ## Start app 🚀